temokha/Online_Shop_Sales_Project-SQL-PowerBI-/README.md

 -	Анализ продаж будни/входные: для анализа продаж в будние и выходные дни создайте визуализацию, которая показывает объем продаж, сгруппированный по типу дня недели.

+## Стек
+- MySql
+- PowerBI

+## About the Project

+The project focused on analyzing online store sales and included several key stages that ensured successful completion of the tasks.

+The project began with the preparation of a raw data file, where the collected sales information was consolidated into a single file.
+Following this, a database was created to serve as the foundation for storing and processing the data.
+Importing data from the source file into the database enabled effective management and analysis of the information.

+The next important step was cleaning the imported data.
+This involved removing duplicates, correcting errors, and standardizing the data format.
+Additionally, data types were modified to ensure accurate handling and performance of various analytical operations.

+Executing SQL queries according to business requirements allowed for obtaining key findings and results, which were then saved for further use.
+To ensure transparency and reproducibility of the process, an SQL document was prepared detailing the operations performed.

+The final stage of the project was loading the database into Power BI, where a series of visualizations were created to represent the data.
+Various measures were calculated and charts were built to clearly display key sales trends.
+The Power BI interface allowed users to interact with the data, filter information based on various criteria, and delve into details.

+The project successfully achieved its goals, providing a convenient and efficient way to analyze online store sales, which will contribute to making more informed decisions and developing data-driven strategies.

+## Business Requirements

+### 1. KPI Requirements
+**Sales Analysis:**
+- Calculate total sales volume for the entire reporting period.
+- Calculate sales volume for each respective month.
+- Calculate the percentage difference in sales between the selected month and the previous month.

+**Order Analysis:**
+- Calculate the total number of orders for the entire reporting period.
+- Calculate the number of orders for each respective month.
+- Calculate the percentage difference in the number of orders between the selected month and the previous month.

+**Sold Products Analysis:**
+- Calculate the total number of sold products for the entire reporting period.
+- Calculate the number of sold products for each respective month.
+- Calculate the percentage difference in the number of sold products between the selected month and the previous month.

+### 2. Visualization Requirements
+- **Daily Order Trend**: Create a chart that displays the daily trend of the total number of orders.

+- **Monthly Order Trend**: Create a chart that allows for analyzing the dynamics of the number of orders over the months.
+This chart will help identify patterns and changes in order volume over different periods, which is a key aspect for planning and forecasting business activities.

+- **Sales Analysis by Product Categories**: Analyze sales figures across various product categories and provide information on which categories contribute the most to the total sales volume.

+- **Top 5 Products by Sales Volume**: Identify and display the top 5 products by sales volume.

+- **Geographic Sales Analysis**: Create a chart that visualizes the geographic distribution of sales.
+This chart will help explore which regions contribute the most to the total sales volume.
+Identifying geographic patterns will aid in optimizing logistics, adapting marketing strategies, and managing supplies based on regional sales data.

+- **Impact of Customer Gender on Sales**: Conduct a comparative analysis of sales based on customer gender.
+Create charts or diagrams that display the share of purchases made by men and women.

+- **Weekday/Weekend Sales Analysis**: To analyze sales on weekdays and weekends, create a visualization that shows the sales volume grouped by the type of day of the week.

+## Stack
+- MySQL
+- Power BI